AdventuresLiving/AdventuresLiving.github.io/README.md

 # AdventuresLiving.github.io
-Adventures in lif or a place to practice my code
+Adventures in life or a place to practice my code